Choose your country to see the products for your location

 Intended purpose

-The SALSA MLPA probemix P248 MLH1-MSH2 Confirmation is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the MLH1 and MSH2 genes in genomic DNA isolated from human peripheral whole blood specimens.
-P248 MLH1-MSH2 Confirmation is intended to confirm a potential cause for and clinical diagnosis of Lynch syndrome, as initially determined using the SALSA MLPA probemix P003 MLH1/MSH2.
-P248 MLH1-MSH2 Confirmation cannot be used to verify deletions or duplications in EPCAM detected by P003 MLH1/MSH2.
+The SALSA MLPA Probemix P248 MLH1-MSH2 Confirmation is an in vitro diagnostic (IVD) semi-quantitative manual assay for the detection of deletions or duplications in the MLH1 and MSH2 genes in genomic DNA isolated from human peripheral whole blood specimens.
+P248 MLH1-MSH2 Confirmation is intended to confirm a potential cause for and clinical diagnosis of Lynch syndrome, and to confirm results initially detected using the SALSA MLPA Probemix P003 MLH1/MSH2.
+P248 MLH1-MSH2 Confirmation cannot be used to verify deletions in exon 9 of the EPCAM gene or the recurrent 10 Mb inversion on chromosome arm 2p detected by P003 MLH1/MSH2.

 For the full intended purpose, see the product description.